In this post, we are going to see some simple checksum functions that we can use in small processors like Arduino to verify data integrity.

 }

-Chechsum Fletcher16
+Fletcher16 Checksum

-This verification algorithm was developed by John G. Fletcher (1934–2012) at the Lawrence Livermore Labs in the 1970s.
+This verification algorithm was developed by John G. Fletcher (1934–2012) at Lawrence Livermore Labs in the 1970s.

 uint16_t ChecksumFletcher16(byte *data, size_t count )